 Here, we’ll focus on some tips that can get you going and spread the word about your subscription business.

-But, remember that success in social advertising is based on continuous learning – either through observing your competitors or by analyzing your own results (finding out what works and what doesn’t).
+But, remember that success in social advertising is based on continuous learning – either through observing your competitors or by analysing your own results (finding out what works and what doesn’t).

 With that said, let’s cover the basics of pushing free traffic to your lovely landing page through social channels: